uetke/website_content/blog/python/03_HDF5_python.rst

 Specify Data Types to Optimize Space
 ************************************
 So far, we have covered only the tip of the iceberg of what HDF5 has to offer.
-Besides to the length of the data you want to store, you may want to specify the type of data in order to optimize the space and speed to save and read.
-The `h5py documentation <http://docs.h5py.org/en/latest/faq.html>`_ provides a list of all the supported types, but we are going to show here just a couple of them.
-We are also going to work with several datasets in the same file, at the same time.
+Besides the length of the data you want to store, you may want to specify the type of data in order to optimize the space.
+The `h5py documentation <http://docs.h5py.org/en/latest/faq.html>`_ provides a list of all the supported types, here we are going to show just a couple of them.
+We are going to work with several datasets in the same file at the same time.

 .. code-block:: python